williamajayi/credential_harvester/README.md

 # credential_harvester
-Program to harvest all stored credentials from a windows machine
+Simple program to harvest all stored credentials from a windows machine